University of Central Arkansas: Academics and rankings

 The university has six distinct colleges offering nearly 150 majors.
-These colleges are the: College of Arts, Humanities, and Social Sciences, College of Business, the College of Education, the College of Health and Behavioral Sciences, the College of Science and Engineering and the Graduate School.
+These colleges are the College of Arts, Humanities, and Social Sciences, College of Business, the College of Education, the College of Health and Behavioral Sciences, the College of Science and Engineering, and the Graduate School.

-In January 2010, UCA mass communication students launched The Fountain (now The Fountain Magazine), a daily source of news and information.
-The student-created website is named "The Fountain", after the historic landmark located on the university's campus.
-The Fountain merged with The Echo UCA's oldest student media outlet in January 2014 to combine print and online resources.
+In January 2010, UCA mass-communication students launched The Fountain (later, The Fountain Magazine), a daily source of news and information.
+The student-created website is named "The Fountain" after the historic landmark located on the university's campus.
+The Fountain merged with The Echo, UCA's oldest student media outlet, in January 2014 to combine print and online resources.
 The Fountain Magazine was created following the merger.

 Colleges

 The University of Central Arkansas in Conway, Arkansas, comprises six colleges.
 In addition to the programs offered at the colleges, it has a study abroad program.
-Students may, for example, study literature in Italy and UK, healthcare in China or Sociology in Africa.
-Credits earned at several foreign universities may be credited towards a degree at UCA.
-UCA is also recognized as distinct by the Arkansas Department of Higher Education for being one of the nation's 20 Asian Studies Development Program's Regional Centers for Asian Studies, a joint program of the federally funded East West Center and University of Hawaii at Manoa.
+Students may, for example, study literature in Italy and the UK, healthcare in China, or sociology in Africa.
+Credits earned at several foreign universities may be credited toward a degree at UCA.
+The Arkansas Department of Higher Education also recognizes UCA as one of the nation's 20 Asian Studies Development Program Regional Centers for Asian Studies, a joint program of the federally funded East West Center and the University of Hawaii at Manoa.